 I have an upper bust size of 30″, which puts my upper bust and shoulders closer to Size A, and the rest of me is pretty much Size B (my full bust, 34″, my biceps, 10.5″, lengths), or even Size C (that’s my hips and tummy, y’all).

-In Size B, the charcoal sample has that oversized look, and the shoulder drop is a little further than I designed it for because I have narrower shoulders.
-When I size up, the additional width of the fabric hides my need for a bust dart and I was able to skip it.
+In Size B, I made the charcoal sample with that oversized look, and the shoulder drop is a little further than I designed it for because I have narrower shoulders.
+When I size up, I don’t need bust darts as the additional width really accommodated everything I needed.

-Both of these samples are totally valid fit options.
-For this pattern I wanted to show you yet a third idea so you can fully customize even further.
+You can choose either of these options and they are both valid fits.
+But in case you find it helpful, I wanted to show you yet a third idea so you can fully customize even further.

 Enter the blue sample.
 Because I’ve had 2 kids and some chronic illness problems, at the time of these photos, my hip and tummy were 2 to 3 full sizes larger than my chest and shoulders.
-I wanted a reasonably boxy body, so I cast on Size B, then worked side decreases down to Size A, before working Size 1 darts.
+I wanted a reasonably boxy body, so I cast on Size B. Then, I worked side decreases down to Size A, before working Size 1 darts.
 Then, I worked the V-neck decreases, the arm hole depth, and the sleeves as if for Size B.

 Finally, I wanted to be somewhat close to Size B, but decrease down to Size A in multiples of four (two on each side for each decrease row).
 The difference in cast on counts is 18 sts between the two sizes, so I chose to do 16.